 In the next chapter, we will be talking about some of the PCB terms and WELLPCB capabilities.

-WellPCB is a leading manufacturer of printed circuit boards and also offers printed circuit board assembly to accompany the making of its PCB prototypes.
+WellPCB is a leading manufacturer of printed circuit boards and offers printed circuit board assembly to accompany its PCB prototypes.

-This makes WellPCB your go-to manufacturer for your full product development.
+This makes WellPCB your go-to manufacturer for your entire product development.
 Also, they provide Turnkey services for outsourcing the components for your electronic board.
+Breadboard PCB

 WellPCB is focused on offering PCB prototypes services and not just large-scale manufacturing.
-Their PCB prototypes services go at a minimum of 5 units, not only are they offering prototyping services but also packaged in some amazingly low prices.
+Their PCB prototypes services go at a minimum of 5 units.
+Not only are they offering prototyping services but also packaged at some meager prices.

 WELLPCB is capable of producing 100,000 square feet of 2-32-layer PCBs and delivering over 5000 varieties monthly.